03 Oct 10 Tips For Including Artificial Plants In Your Holiday Decorations

 Tip 2 – Save Money By Investing In Plants That Will Look Great Year After Year.

-Big box stores and hobby stores might have a good variety to choose from and might give you that immediate satisfaction of bringing them home and putting them into place, but the quality just won’t be there.
+Big box stores and hobby stores might have a good variety to choose from and might give you that immediate satisfaction of bringing something home and putting them into place, but the quality just won’t be there.
 Those stores have a very tight profit margin and turnover requirements for their stock and they can’t afford to have the higher-quality (aka more expensive) artificial plants sitting on their shelves.

 Since you want your artificial plants to last for years, be picky.
-Spend your hard-earned dollars on flower and decorations that you can pack away after the season is complete, but know that they will still be beautiful when you unbox them next year.
+Spend your hard-earned dollars on flower and decorations that you can pack away after the season is complete but know that they will still be beautiful when you unbox them next year.
 By purchasing higher-quality faux plants, you won’t be buying new fake plants each year, which will reduce your decorating budget in the long run.

 Tip 3 – Think Of These Decorations As Investments.

-On that note, while it might be harder to spend more on higher quality artificial plants up-front, the fact that they will last longer and provide years of enjoyment makes them more of a decorating investment than an expense.
+On that note, while it might be harder to spend more on higher-quality artificial plants up-front, the fact that they will last longer and provide years of enjoyment makes them more of a decorating investment than an expense.

 The return they provide is year-over-year smiles 🙂

-When you put your seasonal artificial plants away for the season, do your best not to crush them or put pressure on the leaves/flowers in a way that it would cause long-term damage.
+When you put your seasonal artificial plants away for the season, do your best not to crush them or put pressure on the leaves/flowers in a way that would cause long-term damage.
 The last thing you want to experience is opening up the box or tub and seeing that your plants were squished for the last year.
-If that does happen, gently try to massage them back into place and give them a little time the warmth and sunlight to return to their former glory.
+If that does happen, gently try to massage them back into place and give them a little time in the warmth and sunlight to return to their former glory.